dougeby/IntuneDocs/intune/app-sdk-xamarin.md

             LoadApplication(new App());
         }
 ```

-If you do not perform the replacement for the MAM equivalents you may encounter the following complication error:
+If the replacements are not made then you may encounter the following compilation errors until you make the replacements:
 * [Compiler Error CS0239](https://docs.microsoft.com/en-us/dotnet/csharp/misc/cs0239).
 This error is commonly seen in this form
 ``'MainActivity.OnCreate(Bundle)': cannot override inherited member 'MAMAppCompatActivityBase.OnCreate(Bundle)' because it is sealed``.
 This is expected because when the Remapper modifies the inheritance of Xamarin classes, certain functions will be made `sealed` and a new MAM variant is added to override instead.

-Another compiler error you may encounter when adding the Remapper to your Forms project is:
 * [Compiler Error CS0507](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-messages/cs0507): This error is commonly seen in this form ``'MyActivity.OnRequestPermissionsResult()' cannot change access modifiers when overriding 'public' inherited member ...``.
 When the Remapper changes the inheritance of some of the Xamarin classes, certain member functions will be changed to `public`.
 If you override any of these functions, you will need to change those the access modifiers for those overrides to be `public` as well.

 > [!NOTE]